wp-plugins/ilmomasiina-event-manager/readme.txt

 == Description ==

 Simple plugin to create and manage events with registration possibility.
-Ideal for organizational events.
+Ideal for student events etc.

 Currently the plugin is only in Finnish, but translation possibility and English translation are being developed.